klattphysio/klattphysio.github.io/index.md

 ---
 # Notice

 I’m excited to announce that I will soon become a stay-at-home Dad!
 My last day of work at [Centre for Natural Pain Solutions](https://cfnps.ca/) will be January 26, 2021.
 I will be seeing patients right up until my last day, and would be happy to address your needs until then.
-If you are a past patient of mine and need access to your medical records related to your physiotherapy treatment, please contact [Centre for Natural Pain Solutions](https://cfnps.ca/) at [204-775-4539](tel:12047754539)
+If you are a past patient of mine and would like access to your medical records related to your physiotherapy treatment, please contact [Centre for Natural Pain Solutions](https://cfnps.ca/) at [204-775-4539](tel:12047754539).

 Thank you to all my wonderful patients and the hard-working staff at [Centre for Natural Pain Solutions](https://cfnps.ca/).